influenzanet/python-ifncli/ifncli/docs/readme.md

 ## Resource Directory

 The resource directory contains the needed resources to configure a given platform.
 It can be versioned (using git for example) to enable collaboration & tracking of the history.
+Of course it should not contains any secret values.

 ### Platform config.

-The resource directory can contains a yaml file named "platform.yaml" containing the default values for the platforms.
+The resource directory can contains a yaml file named "platform.yaml" containing the default values for the platform.
 The values contained in this file will be overriden by the ones provided 'vars' section in the tool configuration file.
+You can put in this file the values that are not supposed to be changed regardless the environment (like ".env" file or the default values.yaml of an helm chart)

+If needed you can override this values in a config.yaml file

 The platform config has the following structure: